mfkiwl/openCologne-PCIE/README.md

   <img width="60%" src="0.doc/images/PHY-Layers.JPG">
 </p>

 The GateMate SerDes has thus far not been used in the PCIE context.
-It is therefore reasonable to expect issues with physical layer, which may falter for signal integrity, jitter, or some other reasons.
-Luckily, the project has teamed up with CologneChip developers, who will own the PHY layer up to and including the PIPE 👍.
-We have even separated their technology-specific work into a directory of its own, see **`2.rtl.PHY`**.
+It is therefore reasonable to expect issues with physical layer, which may falter for signal integrity, jitter, or some other reason.
+Luckily, the project has teamed up with CologneChip developers, who will own the PHY layer up to and including **P**hysical **I**nterface for **P**CI **E**xpress (PIPE) 👍.
+We have even separated this technology-specific work into a directory of their own, see **`2.rtl.PHY`**.

-> By adhering to PIPE (**P**hysical **I**nterface for **P**CI **E**xpress) architecture, we can clearly separate the generic (i.e. "logic" only) from the FPGA-specific RTL.
-This does not mean that all of our RTL is portable to other vendors, but rather that it's structured in a way that facilitates future ports, with thin later of code on the physical side of the PIPE interface that will typically need to be revisited.
-As that's only a subsection of the overall design, we will have thereby saved a good chunk of porting effort.
+> By adhering to PIPE architecture, we can clearly separate generic (i.e. "logic" only) from the FPGA-specific RTL.
+This does not mean that all of our RTL is portable to other vendors, but rather that it's structured in a way that facilitates future ports, with only a thin layer of code on the physical side of the PIPE interface that would need to be revisited.
+Being a small subsection of the overall design, we are thereby saving a good chunk of porting effort.

 ## Future outlook